Information Technology Management Council

 - Recommend positions on important issues for decision by the ITMC.

-- The Chair-elect, Secretary, and Executive Committee at-large members will be elected at the first meeting in a calendar year with each serving a one-year term starting at the end of that meeting.
+- The Executive Committee at-large members will be elected at the first meeting in a calendar year with each serving a one-year term starting at the end of that meeting.
 A nominating committee shall present a slate of candidates, with further nominations accepted from the floor.

 - An officer may not serve more than two consecutive terms in the same office.